 The extended essay (EE) offers the opportunity to investigate a topic of individual interest, and acquaints students with the independent research and writing skills expected at university.

-The interdisciplinary Theory of Knowledge (ToK) course is designed to provide coherence by exploring the nature of knowledge across disciplines, encouraging an appreciation of other cultural perspectives.
+The interdisciplinary Theory of Knowledge (ToK) course is designed to provide coherence by exploring the nature of knowledge across disciplines, encouraging an appreciation of other cultural perspectives and the ability to think critically.

 Participation in the creativity, action, service (CAS) program encourages candidates to be involved in artistic pursuits, sports, and community service work.
 The program fosters students’ awareness and appreciation of life outside the academic arena.

 AES has an open enrollment policy in regard to the DP – all students who have met appropriate course pre-requisites are welcome to pursue the IB Diploma.
-Students consult with their parents and counselors to decide if this is the best path for them.
+Students consult with their parents, counselors, and the IB Coordinator to decide if this is the best path for them.
+Students may take individual IB courses if they don’t wish to pursue the full IB Diploma.

-For US universities the IB Diploma is not a requirement of admission, although course credit or advanced standing may be granted for scores of 5, 6 or 7 for Higher Level subjects.
+For US universities the IB Diploma is not a requirement of admission, although course credit or advanced standing may be granted for scores of 5, 6 or 7 for Higher Level and some Standard Level subjects.
 Some European universities require students educated overseas to present an IB diploma for admission.
 Interested students are advised to check with universities in their home countries to determine how IB examinations are evaluated.
+The counselors are available to assist families with resources and discussions about future goals.

 For more information on the IBO, please visit their website.